 Dr. Dorothy Hines-Datiri holds a joint appointment as an Assistant Professor in African and African American Studies and an Assistant Professor in the Department of Curriculum and Teaching in the School of Education.
 She received a Ph.D. in Education Policy from Michigan State University.
 Dr. Hines-Datiri holds a Master's Degree in Public Administration from North Carolina Central University graduating Magna Cum Laude.
 Dr. Hines-Datiri is a former high school U.S. History teacher, and she received a Bachelor's Degree in Political Science from North Carolina State University.
 Previously Dr. Hines-Datiri served as a Teaching Fellow with the Harvard Graduate School of Education.

 - Urban Education, Race and Equity, School Discipline Policies, Multicultural Education, Teacher Education

-Dr. Hines-Datiri is an award-winning writer and author of several articles that examine the intersections of race, gender, and space in structuring school discipline practices and policies, school pushout, and urban schooling.
+Dr. Hines-Datiri is an award-winning writer and author of several texts that examine the intersections of race, gender, and space in structuring school discipline practices and policies, school pushout, and urban schooling.
 Dr. Hines-Datiri's research examines the racialized and gendered schooling experiences of Black students with a focus on Black girls and girls of color.

 - Urban Education, School Discipline Policies, Dropout Recovery, Race and Gender Equity